Baked Apple Fritters Recipe With a Double Glaze

 Bake until browned.

-Step Four: Make Glaze And Broil
+Step Four: Make a Glaze And Broil

 Make the glazes.
 Glaze the tops of the fritters with the first glaze and broil.
 Then add the second thicker glaze.